 - Do they discuss cost?
 This is more important for a private school, but for charter schools, don’t assume that people understand that a charter school is free.

 - Do they showcase their diversity?
 More and more parents want their child educated in an environment that looks like the real world.
 Don’t make a parent ask for this – bring it up proactively.

 - Are they talking about the level of technology at their school, or better yet, how technology is weaved throughout the curriculum?

 - Where do students go after this school?
-If you are a high school, you need to talk about the colleges your graduates go to.
+If you are a high school, you need to talk about what colleges your graduates are admitted to.
 For elementary schools, mention the strong high schools that rave about your graduates.